Frequently Asked Questions

 When was Raritan Valley Habitat for Humanity (RVHFH) founded?

-Raritan Valley Habitat was founded in 1992 by a group of area residents troubled by the lack of affordable housing in our region.
+Raritan Valley Habitat was founded in 1992 by a group of area residents concerned by the lack of affordable housing in our region.
 RVHFH completed its first home in 1994.
 Now in it’s 25th year, RVHFH is in the process of building it’s 49th and 50th homes.

 What is the relationship between HFHI and RVHFH?